intel-iot-devkit/how-to-code-samples/sound-detector/javascript/README.md

 ### Installing the program manually on the Intel® Edison board

-If you're running this code on your Intel® Edison manually, you need to install some dependencies.
+If you're running this code on your Intel® Edison board manually, you need to install some dependencies.

 To obtain the Node.js\* modules needed for this example to execute on the Intel® Edison board, run the following command: